-History: The Ballila Sports Spider was created by Ghia for Fiat.
+The Balilla Sports Spider was a unique collaboration between Fiat, Ghia and Siata to create a successful small displacement sports car.
 It had cycle fenders and a lighter chassis.
 The “S” in the chassis number indicates it is a factory-built competition car with the tipo 108S Siata engine.
 A 995cc overhead valve inline 4-cylinder with 46hp, which was modified by Siata for better performance.
 The transmission was a 4-speed.
 It was named after race and rally successes in the Coppa D’Oro – gold cup and Mille Miglia.

 The racing Balilla Spiders participated in the Mille Miglia, Goodwood, Le Mans, Monte Carlo Rallye, and other famous racing events of their day.
 Italian documents show that his car was first registered on November 6, 1935.

-Wheels: Fiat bolt-on 4 bolt detachable, all new S.S. spokes including spare.
+Wheels: Fiat bolt-on 4 bolt detachable wire wheels.

 Dimensions: Wheelbase 7’ 6”, track 3’ 10”.

 Most recently in 2021, the radiator was rebuilt, a new fan, new engine mounts, hoses, clamps and general service.

 Awards: Best of Marque – Concorso Italiano 2006